 Choosing the Right Metal for Any Jewelry

-Through the ages, jewelry has been a part of our treasured possessions.
-From the days of shells and bones to metals and gemstones, jewelry has evolved drastically and has long held a pivotal place in our lives.
+From the days of shells and bones to metals and gemstones, jewelry has evolved drastically while always playing a pivotal role in our lives.
 Jewelry has always been an accessory reserved for special and ceremonial occasions, allowing us to connect with people from all over the world.

-Metals are the primary material used in jewelry.
 There are a variety of metals available for your jewelry settings.
-Gold, silver, platinum, and palladium are more expensive and rare options, and are some of the most major precious metals available to us.
-To better inform our customers about the potential metal settings to be used in their jewelry, we have listed the most popular metals in depth.
+Gold, silver, platinum, and palladium are the most typical of the precious metals available to us.

 Gold is one of the oldest and popular traditional precious metals used for making jewelry.
 The shiny yellow luster of this metal has won hearts, with many considering it to be one of the most desirable precious metals for jewelry and for several other accessories, such as fine pens or other non-jewelry specific items.
 Gold is the most malleable of all metals, and is a preferable choice for various intricate designs and styles.
 In its pure form, gold is soft and ductile.